FL Surgeon General: Halt mRNA Vaccines Because of DNA Contamination

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-AmericasVoice.news - THE WAR ROOM WITH STEPHEN K BANNON 3290 PART 1 https://americasvoice.news/video/loDTkmK8NHHTSTy/?related=playlist
+1. AmericasVoice.news - THE WAR ROOM WITH STEPHEN K BANNON 3290 PART 1

 For more great content, visit www.TheNewAmerican.com